dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

     </select>
     ```

     > Generally, you need to provide a resolution that the camera supports.
-However, in case a camera does not support the specified resolution, it usually uses the cloest supported resolution.
+However, in case a camera does not support the specified resolution, it usually uses the closest supported resolution.
 As a result, the selected resolution may not be the actual resolution.
 In this case, add an option with the class name `dce-opt-gotResolution` (as shown above) and the SDK will then use it to show the **actual resolution**.

 ## API Documentation